-The development of an initial business plan is a surprisingly difficult and time-consuming effort.
-To pull together and organize all the thoughts of the founding team, filling in the blanks, identifying and reconciling the differences, and producing a document that captures the essence of the business and helps persuade banks, investors, board members, and others to support the company is a mammoth undertaking, as anyone who has done it will attest.
+The development of an initial business model is a surprisingly difficult and time-consuming effort.
+To pull together and organize all the thoughts of the founding team, filling in the blanks, identifying and reconciling the differences, and producing a pitch that captures the essence of the business and helps persuade banks, investors, board members, and others to support the company is a mammoth undertaking, as anyone who has done it will attest.

-Again, the plan is a necessary element of starting the business, BUT execution against the plan is where the real value lies.
+Again, getting the business model right is a necessary element of starting the business, BUT execution is where the real value lies.